MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/manage-arc-virtual-machine-resources.md

 Follow these steps in Azure portal of your Azure Local instance.

-1. Go to your Azure Local instance resource and then go to **Virtual machines**.
+1. Go to your Azure Local cluster resource and then go to **Virtual machines**.
 1. From the list of VMs in the right pane, select and go to the VM to which you want to add a data disk.
 1. Go to **Disks**.
 From the top command bar in the right pane, select **+ Add new disk**.